Protester believes Israel Ambassador’s visit shows Saskatchewan supports genocidal regimes

 Moed, Israel’s ambassador to Canada, visited Saskatchewan a month after the United Nations declared Israel had committed genocide in Gaza, accusing the Israeli government of war crimes like blocking humanitarian aid and directly targeting children.

-Mthembu, a community organizer in The Heritage Community in Regina, protested the meeting between Moed and Premier Scott Moe in a recent pro-Palestine rally.
+Mthembu, community organizer in The Heritage Community in Regina, protested the meeting between Moed and Premier Scott Moe in a recent pro-Palestine rally.

 October 22 pro-Palestine rally.